-- Mix 1 cup of water and 1 cup of sugar in a sauce pan over medium heat until the sugar has melted and a syrup is formed.
+- Mix 1 cup of water and 1 cup of sugar and heat in the microwave for about 2 1/2 minutes until the sugar is completely dissolved.
+You can also use a sauce pan over medium heat until the sugar has melted and a syrup is formed.

 - Squeeze 1 lemon and 7-8 oranges.
 If you hand squeeze, run them through a strainer to get any seeds out.